SanjulaGanepola/SanjulaGanepola/README.md

 <h2 align="center">I'm a Software Developer @ <img src="https://raw.githubusercontent.com/SanjulaGanepola/SanjulaGanepola/main/images/IBM.svg" alt="IBM" width="26px"/>!</h2>

-I am a recent Software Engineering and Management graduate from McMaster University, now putting my skills to work at IBM as a Software Developer.
-My current focus is on creating tools for developers on the IBM i platform and I am always eager to contribute to new projects!
+<p align="center">I am a recent Software Engineering and Management graduate from McMaster University, now putting my skills to work at IBM as a Software Developer.
+My current focus is on creating tools for developers on the IBM i platform and I am always eager to contribute to new projects!</p>

 ### 🔭 I’m currently working on